Benefits of localization

 A Globe Newswire article about Wix's localization strategy stated that the new strategy yielded "significant growth in premium subscription in Russia and Brazil", where their collections grew more than 26% sequentially.
 The BRIC nations have rapidly-growing and increasingly technology-focused economies, and are key international markets for any company to expand into.

-With the 'developing' world developing ever more rapidly, internet access and use growing throughout the world§, you have prospective customers in radically different timezones, speaking different languages, and wanting to pay with different currencies.
+With internet access and use growing throughout the world§, you have prospective customers in radically different timezones, speaking different languages, and wanting to pay with different currencies.
 It behooves the globally-minded business owner to expand their reach into these new markets.

 Over the last ten years, the 'Best Global Websites of 2014' have doubled the number of languages they support.
 They're not doing it because translation is a super fun way to spend the weekend.
 Localizing your website increases your appeal to users who speak other languages, letting people pay in their currency, with their payment methods shows that you're committed to supporting your users regardless of where they're located, and can increase your viability in those economies.